 On 19 Feb 2008, Rick Santelli, a long-time financial reporter in Chicago for cable TV channel CNBC, went on a tirade on TV about being outraged by the newly announced plan of the Obama administration for dealing with the bad mortgages clogging the credit system of the United States.

 Mr. Santelli went on and on about how he did not want to pay for the bathrooms of neighbors who refinanced their houses and took out new mortgages to re-do those bathrooms.
 He went on to declare that he would host a tea party (like the Boston Tea Party of the 1770's) in Lake Michigan, when it got warmer.

 My two cents :

 A couple of the 'Squawk Box' morning show hosts seemed to agree with Santelli's conclusions and seemed to think that most Americans are outraged for the same reason as Mr. Santelli.
 And I am sure that Mr. Santelli's fellow financial reporters at CNBC --- like Larry Kudlow and Charlie Gasparino --- think the same way as Mr. Santelli.

-That philosophy is an it's-OK-to-screw-thy-neighbor philosophy that has been literally trumpeted from the CNBC studios for about four years or more as Kudlow and Gasparino loudly talked over the voice of any guest who did not show agreement with their party-line.
+That philosophy is an "it's-OK-to-screw-thy-neighbor" philosophy that has been literally trumpeted from the CNBC studios for about four years or more as Kudlow and Gasparino loudly talked over the voice of any guest who did not show agreement with their party-line.